-- The author's last name - The year when the source was published
+- The author's last name

+- The year when the source was published

-• The page or paragraph number where the quoted or paraphrased material is located
+- The page or paragraph number where the quoted or paraphrased material is located

 Page numbers are the default location method, but paragraph numbers can be used for online sources (and other sources that don't have pages).
 The APA guidelines require the author's last name and the source publication year to prevent confusion when multiple sources from the same author are used.
-Requiring both the last name and publication year clearly indicates from which of the author's sources the quote or paraphrase comes.
+Requiring both the last name and publication year clearly indicates from which of the author's sources the quotation or paraphrase comes.

+Also recall that a signal phrase is an important component of in-text citations.
+It is used by writers to introduce quotations, often by referencing the author or title of the source.
 If you use a signal phrase that makes note of the author prior to the quotation, include a parenthetical reference to the source's publication year following the author's name.
 Following the quotation, include another parenthetical reference with the page from which the quotation was taken.
 Here's an example: